Battle of Kunlun Pass: The battle

 The Japanese army reported Colonel Miki's 21st infantry regiment (including Matsumoto's battalion of the 42nd infantry regiment temporarily under Colonel Miki's command) as 376 killed, 755 wounded, and 37 missing.
-The losses of the 9th infantry brigade and the two regiments of the Taiwan Mixed Brigade are 112 killed and 481 wounded.
-The total amounts to 1,761 killed, wounded, or missing.
-The losses of the 42nd infantry regiment (excluding Matsumoto's battalion) and units directly under the 5th division are unknown.
+The losses of the 9th infantry brigade of the Oikawa task force from January 1 to January 27, 1940 were 48 killed and 175 wounded.
+The losses of the 42nd infantry regiment (excluding Matsumoto's battalion) and units directly under the 5th division until December 31 were unknown.